adityagrewal/rwu-rs/README.md

 ## Author

-Project for the Embedded Control course, RWU — see `report/` for author and matriculation details.
+Project for the Embedded Control course, RWU, see `report/` for author and matriculation details.